tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     - Select **Next**

-13. Select **Install** on the Ready to Install screen to start the installation.
+13. Select **Install** on the Ready to Install screen to start the installation

-14. Select **Close** when the installation is complete.
+14. Select **Close** when the installation is complete

-15. Back in the SQL Server Installation Center dialog, select **Install SQL Server Management Tools** on the Installation tab.
+15. Back in the SQL Server Installation Center dialog, select **Install SQL Server Management Tools** on the Installation tab

     ![Installation is highlighted on the left side of the SQL Server Installation Center dialog box.
 At right, Install SQL Server Management Tools is highlighted.](./media/sql-server-2017-installation-center-installation-ssms.png "Select Install SQL Server Management Tools")

-16. In the browser window that opens, scroll down and select the **Download SQL Server Management Studio 17.x** link, then run the installer.
+16. In the browser window that opens, scroll down and select the **Download SQL Server Management Studio 17.x** link, then run the installer

     ![Download SQL Server Management Studio 17.7 is highlighted.](media/ssms-dowload.png "SSMS Download link")

-17. In the install window that appears, select Install to complete the installation.
+17. In the install window that appears, select Install to complete the installation

     ![Install is highlighted at the bottom of the Microsoft SQL Server Management Studio installation window.](media/ssms-install.png "Microsoft SQL Server Management Studio Install Welcome page")

-18. Close the SQL Server Management Studio (SSMS) installer once setup is completed.
+18. Close the SQL Server Management Studio (SSMS) installer once setup is completed

-19. Close the SQL Server Installation Center dialog.
+19. Close the SQL Server Installation Center dialog

 ### Task 2: Install SQL Server 2008 R2

 In this task, you will install SQL Server 2008 R2 as a Named Instance on the SqlServerDw VM.

-1. On the SqlServerDw VM, open a web browser, and navigate to <https://www.microsoft.com/download/details.aspx?id=30438>, and select the **Download** link on the page.
+1. On the SqlServerDw VM, open a web browser, and navigate to <https://www.microsoft.com/download/details.aspx?id=30438>, and select the **Download** link on the page

     ![Download is selected and highlighted on the https://www.microsoft.com/download/details.aspx?id=30438 page under Microsoft SQL Server 2008 R2 SP2 * Express Edition.](./media/sql-server-2008-r2-express-edition-download.png "Download link")

-2. Download SQL Server 2008 R2 Express with Advanced Services by selecting **SQLEXPRADV_x64_ENU.exe**, then selecting **Next**.
+2. Download SQL Server 2008 R2 Express with Advanced Services by selecting **SQLEXPRADV_x64_ENU.exe**, then selecting **Next**

     ![SQLEXPRADV_x64_ENU.exe is highlighted in the list under Choose the download you want.](./media/sql-server-2008-r2-express-edition-download-files.png "Download SQL Server 2008 R2 Express with Advanced Services")

-3. Run the installer.
+3. Run the installer

-4. In the SQL Server Installation Center window, select **New installation or add features to an existing installation**.
+4. In the SQL Server Installation Center window, select **New installation or add features to an existing installation**

     ![New installation or add features to an existing installation is highlighted in the SQL Server Installation Center window.](./media/sql-server-2008-installation-center-installation-new-installation.png "Select New installation or add features to an existing installation")

-5. In the SQL Server 2008 R2 Setup dialog, accept the license terms on the License Terms screen, and select **Next**.
+5. In the SQL Server 2008 R2 Setup dialog, accept the license terms on the License Terms screen, and select **Next**

-6. Accept the default values on each screen by selecting **Next**, until you get to the Instance Configuration screen.
+6. Accept the default values on each screen by selecting **Next**, until you get to the Instance Configuration screen

-7. On the **Installation Configuration** screen, select **Named Instance**, and enter **SQLServer2008** for the instance name, then select **Next**.
+7. On the **Installation Configuration** screen, select **Named Instance**, and enter **SQLServer2008** for the instance name, then select **Next**

     ![Instance Configuration is highlighted on the left side of the SQL Server 2008 R2 Setup dialog box.
 At right, Named instance: SQLServer2008 is highlighted.](./media/sql-server-2008-installation-center-instance-configuration.png "Enter the instance name")

-8. On the **Server Configuration** screen, select **Use the same account for all SQL Server services**.
+8. On the **Server Configuration** screen, select **Use the same account for all SQL Server services**

     ![Server Configuration is highlighted on the left side of the SQL Server 2008 R2 Setup dialog box.
 At right, SQL Server Database Engine is selected on the Service Accounts tab, and Use the same account for all SQL Server services is highlighted at the bottom.](./media/sql-server-2008-installation-center-server-configuration.png "Select Use the same account for all SQL Server services")

 9. Select **Browse**, and enter **demouser**.
-Select the **demouser** account you created when you provisioned the VM, then enter the password, **Password.1!!**, and select **OK**.
+Select the **demouser** account you created when you provisioned the VM, then enter the password, **Password.1!!**, and select **OK**

     ![The credentials above are entered in the Use the same account for all SQL Server 2008 R2 services dialog box.](media/sql-server-2008-installation-center-service-account.png "Service account credentials")

-10. Select Next on the Server Configuration screen.
+10. Select Next on the Server Configuration screen

 11. On the Database Engine Configuration screen: